Research

 • Presented at the University of Leeds (September 2023) (Handout) (Video)

-• Chapter Four, Voluntary Belief
+• Chapter Five, Voluntary Belief

-• Chapter Five, Encroachment and Epistemic Partiality
+• Chapter Six, Encroachment

 • Presented at the University of St. Andrews (September 2022) (Handout) (Video)